Priyadharshni05/MiniProject_RockPaperScissor/1_Requirements/README.md

 ## Requirements

+## 4W's and 1'H

+* Who:
+  This application can be used by anyone seeking for entertainment.

+* What:
+  This is a game application where the user plays against the computer by guessing what could be the computer's Choice.

+* When:
+  This application is made as a part of LTTS Step-in Mini Project work.

+* Where:
-* This project is developed using Codeblocks tool.
+  This application is developed using Codeblocks tool.

+* How:
+  A simple project which has multi-files in it and the program is made using structures and functions in C Programming Language.